Matt-Jones-Developer/function-store/README.md

 ## Project Summary

 Welcome to Function-Store.
-I really wanted to provide something special for this assignment, as a chance to prove my technical skills and my attention to detail.
+I really wanted to provide something special for this assignment, as a chance to prove my technical skills and attention to detail.

-When I began considering my build options, I immediately decided on a sanity.io backend.
+When I began considering build options, I immediately decided on a sanity.io backend.
 I wanted clients to have the ability to upload and manage their own content via an admin dashboard similar to Shopify, but without the fees!
 As a SPA that they would own, and have full control over.

 <!-- image of finished product -->
 <div align="center">